mikepsinn/think-bynumbers-jekyll/_posts/2012-08-06-world-press-and-pothi-freedom-index.md

 > Respectfully yours,
 > [YOUR NAME HERE]

-Additionally, if you&#8217;re aware of any organization that you think might be able to help, please share them in the comments.
+Additionally, if you're aware of any organization that you think might be able to help, please share them in the comments.

 Reporters without Borders recognizes that freedom of information is the foundation of any democracy.
 They are working like hell to provide that foundation to the half of the world’s population that is still denied it.
 Here is the data from their 2014 World Press Freedom Index.
 I encourage everyone to check out their site and get involved.